apg/thumb-through/README.md

 Mark a URL and `M-x thumb-through-region` will get you a `thumb-through` buffer.

-`M-x thumb-through` will prompt you for a URL, and you'll be good to go.
+`M-x thumb-through` will prompt you for a URL, or introspect whatever is at `point`, and you'll be good to go.

+### This functionality doesn't yet exist, but probably will at some point moving forward.

 Within a `thumb-through` buffer, there are a few keybindings that are used to navigate to links and headers: